akhiljp5352/java-for-dummies/README.md

 byte y = x;
 ```

 x and y are indenpendly created and values are stored in differnt locations.
+Copying copies the value.

 ### Reference Type